starkfell/100DaysOfIaC/articles/day.101deploy.aks.from.cloud.shell.afap.md

 # Setting the [kubectl] command to point at our [kubeconfig] file.
 export KUBECONFIG=./aks-iam-${RAND}-admin-kubeconfig

-# Retrieving informatino about the AKS Cluster.
+# Retrieving information about the AKS Cluster.
 kubectl cluster-info

 # Listing the Worker Nodes on the AKS Cluster.